SchedMD/slurm-gcp/terraform/modules/slurm_login_template/README.md

-# Module: Slurm Instance Template
+# Module: Slurm Login Template

-This module creates an instance template compatible with Slurm instances and instance modules (e.g controller, login, compute).
+This module creates an instance template for a Slurm cluster login node.

 ## Usage